Tesla collision marks seventh crash on Las Vegas property, according to homeowner

-LAS VEGAS (KLAS) — A car crashed into Monique Brewster’s home on April 27, which she said marked the seventh time a collision of this type has happened.
+LAS VEGAS, Nev.
+(KLAS) — A car crashed into Monique Brewster’s home on April 27, which she said marked the seventh time a collision of this type has happened.

 When comparing pictures of the home when she bought it nearly four years ago to now, seemingly the only aspect that has not changed is its location.
 The house, with a view of the McCullough Mountain Range, once sported automatic driveway gates to protect her vintage cars, a foyer overlooking the mountains, and a water fountain.